Treating a Herniated Disc

 Vertebrae are the building blocks of the spine, and in between each vertebrae lies important discs.
 These discs serve as cushions to absorb shock and minimize the impact of movement on the spine.
 Spinal discs have been compared to jelly doughnuts, with a soft central portion and a solid surrounding area.
 In the diagram below, the nucleus pulposus would be considered the jelly and the annulus fibrosus would be considered the doughnut.
 When you have a herniated disc, that “jelly” ruptures through the annulus fibrosus and compresses the spinal nerves, causing inflammation and pain.
 Herniated discs, also referred to as slipped discs, are one of the most common causes of back pain and discomfort in adults.
 Most of the time, patients do not even know what a herniated disc is – they just know they have it, and they are in excruciating pain.

-First and foremost, if you are having excruciating back pain, it is best to get checked out by a doctor before starting any self-diagnoses or medication.
+First and foremost, if you are having excruciating back pain, it is best to get checked out by a physician before starting any self-diagnoses or medication.
 But how do you know if you have a herniated disc or just back pain?
 The most common location for a herniated disc is in a disc in the lower back, just above the hips.
 Because this area is constantly absorbing the weight of the upper body, it makes for an easier target for conditions like herniated discs.
 When you have a herniated disc, it is common to feel pain radiating down to the hips, buttocks, and legs, also known as sciatica.
 Some other symptoms of a herniated disc include numbness, muscle weakness, muscle spasms, and tingling sensations.
 Sometimes, even coughing and sneezing can aggravate your symptoms because they put pressure on the pinched nerves.

-When you go to a doctor for an official diagnosis, they will do a physical exam involving checking for pain points and back tenderness.
-Usually, the physical exam is the only one necessary to confirm a herniated disc, but the doctor may want to do further testing to rule out other sources of pain.
+When you go to a physician for an official diagnosis, they will do a physical exam involving checking for pain points and back tenderness.
+Usually, the physical exam is the only one necessary to confirm a herniated disc, but the physician may want to do further testing to rule out other sources of pain.
 Those other tests may include x-rays, myelogram, CT scan, MRI, or electromyogram (EMG) and nerve conduction studies (NCS).

 The lower back is highly active at all times.
 Whether you’re sitting, running, bending, or lifting, your lower back is taking on the most weight and pressure.
 As we age, our discs tend to degenerate and lose their cushioning, which is a large cause of a herniated disc.
 While age is a large cause of this, slipped discs can also occur due to certain motions.
 A disc can slip out of places while you are twisting or turning or lifting very large and heavy objects.
 Those who are overweight are at an increased risk for herniated discs because of the extra weight the vertebrae must support.